-The College annually determines its maintenance programme which is considered and approved by the Board's Finance and General Purposes Committee.
+The College annually determines its maintenance programme based on prioritisation of requirements.
 The College has an Estates Strategy in place to meet the aims of the Strategic Plan.
 The cost of maintenance is charged to the income and expenditure account in the period in which it is incurred.